cruhr/diceparser/Readme.md

 ## Dice notation

-a small explainer what "dice notation" means.
-If you want to describe how many and what kind of dice to roll, you can rely on a defacto standard notation which describes the number of dice, the faces they have and if there is a bonus applied.
+A small explainer what "dice notation" means: If you want to describe how many and what kind of dice to roll, you can rely on a defacto standard notation which describes the number of dice, the faces they have and if there is a bonus applied.

 Example: